microsoft/OpenAPI.NET.CSharpAnnotations/README.md

 ```
 In this example the generated should contain a valid OpenAPI.NET document for your API based on the annotation XML and contract dll's you included.

+### Newtonsoft (JSON.Net)
-_Remarks: C# Document Generator supports fetching Newtonsoft.Json "JsonProperty" Attribute, so if service contracts use Newtonsoft please include Newtonsoft.Json assembly in assembly paths._
+C# Document Generator supports fetching Newtonsoft.Json "JsonProperty" Attribute, so if your service contracts use Newtonsoft please include the same version of Newtonsoft.Json.dll as used by service contracts in the assembly paths.

-### Optional Advance Configuration
+### Optional Advanced Configuration

-Document generator also allows you to provide an optional advance configuration as input in "OpenApiGeneratorConfig.AdvancedConfigurationXmlDocument"
+Document generator also allows you to provide an optional advanced configuration as input in "OpenApiGeneratorConfig.AdvancedConfigurationXmlDocument"
 which enables:

 - Specifying annotations that logically apply to either the entire document or to certain set of operations.